sa7mon/watchtower/README.md

 ## Known issues
 * In hostapd, if "wpa=" is set to 3 enabling both WPA and WPA2, we just detect it as WPA2

+## License
+Because this project is based off of the Airoscapy project by Peter Kacherginsky, WatchTower is licensed under the Creative Commons “Attribution-NonCommercial-ShareAlike 4.0 International” (CC BY-NC-SA 4.0) license .
+Airoscapy is released under this license which re-quires material built upon it to be released under the same.